arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/show/README.md

 #### Creating your own `Show` instances

-Show provides one special instance that can be potentially applicable to most datatypes.
+Show provides one special instance that potentially can be applicable to most datatypes.
-It uses kotlin's `toString` method to get an object's literal representation.
+It uses Kotlin's `toString` method to get an object's literal representation.
 This will work well in many cases, specially for data classes.

 ```kotlin:ank